 A gift in your will or living trust.
 You can leave a legacy at The University of Texas at Austin by donating your treasures to us through your will or living trust.
-A benefit of donating property through your will is that your estate will receive a federal estate tax charitable deduction.
+A benefit of donating property through your will is that it gives you flexibility to change your mind at any time.

 A bargain sale.
 You can sell us your property for less than the fair market value of the item.
 For example, if you sell us an antique for $25,000 that is worth $50,000, you will receive a federal income tax charitable deduction of $25,000 plus the payment from us of $25,000.

 A memorial or tribute gift.
 If you have a friend or family member whose life has been touched by the university, consider making a gift to us in his or her name.

 An endowed gift.
 Create an endowment or contribute to one that is already established to ensure that your support of the university will last forever.

 A charitable gift annuity.
 You can sometimes use non-income producing property such as a valuable stamp and coin collections or works of art in exchange for life payments and a federal income tax charitable deduction.
 The amount of the charitable deduction depends, in part, on whether the donated items are retained by the charity and used for its tax-exempt purpose.

 A charitable remainder trust.
 You may be able to contribute tangible personal property to a charitable remainder trust.
 If you or a family member is an income beneficiary, you will receive a federal income tax charitable deduction when the property is sold.
 An additional contribution of cash or appreciated securities is recommended to cover expenses until the tangible personal property is sold.

 A donor advised fund.
 Gifts to donor advised funds are not limited to cash and securities.
 Tangible personal property such as valuable antiques, stamp and coin collections, works of art, cars and boats may be able to be gifted and sold to benefit your fund.